microsoft/autogen/python/samples/README.md

     the group chat pattern.
 - [`chest_game.py`](demos/chess_game.py): an example with two chess player agents that executes its own tools to demonstrate tool use and reflection on tool use.

+## Bring Your Own Agent

+We provide examples on how to integrate other agents with the platform:

+- [`llamaindex.py`](byoa/llamaIndex.py): An example that shows how to consume a llamaindex agent.

 ## Running the examples

 ### Prerequisites